Lartu/katalyn/README.md

 the [`compilartu.sh`](/compilartu.sh) file.
 You require `Python 3` (I use Python 3.11 but you can change that to the version you prefer) and `nuitka` (install via `pip install nuitka`).

+⚠️ **Under Development!** ⚠️

 Check `kat -h` to learn how to use the interpreter.

 ## 🛡️ Learning Katalyn (the docs)

-While the standard library includes many functions for different uses, the language is actually very minimal and easy to use.
+Katalyn is a very minimal and easy to use programming language.

-TODO
+The documentation, however, is still **under developmet**.
+For the time being, please check the examples in the [examples](/examples) directory.
+Sorry!!

+⚠️ **Under Development!** ⚠️

 ## 🧙🏻‍♂️ IDE Support